Kate Burke| Domain| 23 February 2020

-“It’s been pretty full-on, a lot of [the properties] have line-ups at the door, especially the inner west ones,” the 30-year-old said.
+“It’s been pretty full-on, a lot of have line-ups at the door, especially the inner west ones,” the 30-year-old said.
 “I definitely want to get in as soon as possible while there is stuff I like, three months isn’t that long if you’re too picky.”

 While most scheme spots nationally were being used to buy houses, Mr Armstrong said that was not viable in Sydney unless you moved really far out.

 Mr Wiltshire said the government would likely need to revise price caps next year if it continued with the scheme, but noted this might only put further upward pressure on prices.